 Karen has a special interest in functional neurology and has 12 years experience of busy practice.
 This has shaped her skills in dealing with people of all ages struggling with conditions such as sports injuries, dizzyness, nutrition and children’s issues.

 In her spare time Karen is a very competitive dinghy sailor sailing her RS200, or if it’s really blowing, kite-surfing.
 In 2016 she won the RS500 Nationals and placed well in the endeavour trophy for the national champions.
-She was also in the first all girl boat in the RS200 Nationals in Mounts Bay.
+She was also in the first all girl boat in the RS200 Nationals in Mounts Bay in 2017.

 In the winter Karen likes to get away to the mountains to ski, so if you need a pre-season skiing programme, she’s your girl.
-In addition to this she likes to mountain bike to wind down from playing netball!
+In addition to this she occasionally gets to mountain bike to wind down from playing netball!
 So she knows how to keep you active and well.
-Karen is about to have her first baby so while she is away her clients will be in the skilled hands of…..

 Lucy is a fully qualified Sports and Remedial Massage Therapist and a member of the Institute of Sport and Remedial Massage (ISRM).
 She trained at the London School of Sports Massage to the highest level within the sports massage field.

 As someone who has always been passionate about sport and fitness, Lucy has become an experienced marathon runner and iron distance triathlete over the past ten years.
 Since becoming a mum she has continued to race at a decent level, still completing marathons each year.
 She is often seen out pushing her running buggy along Bournemouth seafront.